Sebastianhju/Runeterra-5e/Runes.md

 ### Comeback  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/SecondWind.png" Align=left width=7% height=7%>

-Whenever you are bloodied, you gain 3 stacks of regenerataion at the end of your turns.
+At the end of your turn, if you are bloodied you gain stacks of regenerataion equal to three times your proficiency bonus.
+Once this effect is used, it cannot be used again until 48 seconds pass.
 The maximum stacks of regeneration is increased to five times your proficiency bonus.

 _Regeneration: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
 The maximum amount of regeneration stacks you can have, equals to three times your proficiency bonus._